The independence ratio of 4-cycle-free planar graphs: Proof of Theorem

-\begin{claim} $G$ contains no degree-2 vertices that are part of a triangle. \end{claim} \begin{proof} Suppose for contradiction that $G$ contains a degree-2 vertex that is a part of a triangle, $J$, and choose $J$ such that $\Phi(J)$ is minimum.
+\begin{claim} $G$ contains no degree-2 vertices that are part of a triangle. \end{claim} \begin{proof} Suppose towards a contradiction that $G$ contains a degree-2 vertex that is a part of a triangle, $J$, and choose $J$ such that $\Phi(J)$ is minimum.
 By Claim \ref{lambda-equals-zero}, $\Phi(J) \ge 1$.
 Let $X$ consist of the vertices of $J$, so $A = 1, N = 3$, and $M = 3 + \Phi(J)$.
 Claim \ref{main-inequality} implies

 By \eqref{deg-2-equation}, $\Lambda \geq \Phi(J)$.
 By the choice of $J$ with $\Phi(J)$ minimum, either $\Phi(J) = 1$ or every other triangle $H$ satisfies $\Phi(H) \geq 2$, so $\Lambda \leq \max\{1, \Phi(J)/2\}$.
 Thus, $\Lambda = \Phi(J) = 1$.
 Claim \ref{lambda-equals-zero} implies $G \setminus X$ does not contain a triangle component, as otherwise $G$ contains a 2-chain of triangles.
 Therefore, $G \setminus X$ contains a 2-chain of triangles.
 Let $X'$ consist of $X$ and the vertices of this 2-chain of triangles and note $\Phi(G[X']) = 0$.
 Hence, $\lambda(G \setminus X') = 0$, so Claim \ref{main-inequality} with $X'$ playing the role of $X$ implies